TaskoudisDimi/Supermarket/README.md

 Finally, the API is built in a different repository [https://github.com/TaskoudisDimi/APIs.git], to be able to receive or send information to some third-party software.

 # Steps to run the application:
-* Restore the database on the SQL server with the backupfile.bak
+* Run the script smarket.sql or Create a new Database from SQL Server Management Studio and Restore the database with the backupfile.bak
 * Open the solution [file](SupermarketTuto.sln) with an editor (e.g. visual studio 2022).
 Build the project.
 * Run the ```SupermarketTuto.exe``` file.